 The final point to make is one of implementation – a proxy is only going to stay active if it can stay under the radar, and ultimately you need to switch out the IPs you use frequently to avoid getting anything flagged for suspicious activity.
 A rotating proxy service does just that – every time you make a request of any kind it will choose a different proxy IP to do it.
 This masks the suspicious nature of heavy traffic and keeps your proxy IPs from being flagged or even blacklisted or blocked.

 There are many other problems to navigate than proxies of course, but we hope that this goes some way to helping you understand the very basics of how proxies work online so you can make more informed choices.
-If you have a web scraping job you’d like to talk to us about please fill out this form and we’ll get back to you within 24 hours.
+If you have a web scraping job you’d like to talk to us about please contact us and we’ll get back to you within 24 hours.
 Happy scraping!